cylead/storytelling-with-data-reproduced-by-tableau/README.md

 <img src="./images/5.2_my.png" width="55%" >
 </p>

 Note: Another improved chart is Figure 5.10.
-It requires extra info so I don't put it here.
+It requires extra information so I don't put it here.

 #### Tricks
-*.
-The title is added in the dashboard using the Text Objects.
+* The title is added in the dashboard using the Text Objects, whose place can be easily adjusted.

 ### Figure 5.12<a name="fig5.12"></a>